 Planning is what we can do

-This week, it might help to schedule a Zoom meeting, a phone call or an email with your wealth manager.
+This week, it might help to schedule a Zoom meeting, a phone call or an email with your financial advisor.
 Here are some of the topics we should consider:

 • Asset planning forecast